 This method is in fact similar to a dielectric test between the mains parts and all accessible parts (conductive and non-conductive) including the applied parts connected together.
-Figure 23 and figure 24 show a representation of the alternative method.
+Figure 25 and 26 show a representation of the alternative method.

-Figure 23: Equipment leakage alternative - class I
+Figure 25 - Equipment leakage alternative - Class I

-Figure 24: Equipment leakage alternative - class II
+Figure 26 - Equipment leakage alternative - Class II